 There is so much that has happened since Caroline’s blog I’m not sure where to start!

 Firstly I’d like to welcome Sally Evans our new Associate Dentist to the practice.
 Caroline and I have known Sally for a long time in fact it was Sally who taught Caroline how to do extractions.
 She is an amazing dentist and perfect fit for the team.
-Sally offers both orthodontics and implants and it really is amazing to have her as part of Moreton Dental and I am excited to see what she can bring to the team and for you all to meet her.
+Sally offers a full range of general dentistry as well as being able to place implants and it really is amazing to have her as part of Moreton Dental and I am excited to see what she can bring to the team and for you all to meet her.
 Sally is also a very keen runner (we were both due to run the Stratford Marathon this year – until it was cancelled) and already this year she has completed the Barcelona Half Marathon, a fantastic achievement.

 With Sally joining, and as mentioned in Caroline’s last blog we were building Surgery 4, which is now open.
 We hope you like the chair colour, chosen by Assistant head nurse Natalie, it’s a strong choice but the feedback has been brilliant.
 We partnered with Woodlane Dental on the construction of this Surgery, a local company based in Cirencester.
 It’s really important for us as a community dentist that we do all we can to support the community that we live and work in and when Woodlane became stockist’s of the chairs we use there wasn’t really another option.
 The build, as ever in an old building wasn’t the easiest, but we were able to open to patients on the 1st January 2023.
 This Surgery has so many positives it’s really quite hard to describe.
 Not only has it allowed us to welcome Sally to the practice 3 days a week it also gives Neve the opportunity to do more therapy work and has also allowed us to welcome back hygienist Claire on a regular basis.
 This is really special for Caroline as Claire has been with us from the start it’s great to see her again on a regular basis, and I know our patients feel the same, apart from my Dad who has a love – hate relationship with Claire.